Daniel-KM/Omeka-S-module-AnalyticsSnippet/README.md

 ======================================

-[Analytics Snippet] is a module for [Omeka S] that allows the global admin to add a snippet, generally a javascript tracker, at the end of the pages.
+[Analytics Snippet] is a module for [Omeka S] that allows the global admin to add a snippet, generally a javascript tracker, at the end of the public pages and/or at the end of admin pages.

 It’s primarly designed for open source analytics platforms, like [Piwik] or [Open Web Analytics], but it can be used with any other competitor services like [Woopra], [Google Analytics]